jonasfreimuth/master-thesis/layout.md

 ### scRNA-seq based simulation

+* Normalizing the reference and bulk probably not necessary for `nnls`
+  * See Cobos et al. (2023) Fig. 3.

 * Use a pseudo-bulks by summing scRNA expression of individual tumors
 * Details
   * scRNA data log-normed with scuttle

   * Reference
     * Averaging of cell expression belonging to one cell type
-    * Marker selection (Probably only necessary for saving on resources)?
+    * Marker selection
+      * Using wilcox test
+        * via Seurat (v5.0.1)
+        * using `Presto` implementation
+        * previous normalization via `NormalizeData`, method relative counts (`RC`)
+        * Using bonferroni method for p-value adjustment
+        * Cutoff: Adjusted p-value under 0.05
+      * Outlier distance (similar to Hampel filter)
+        * Gene is defined as a marker for a cell type if its expression is more than three median absolute deviations away from the median _average_ expression (i.e. this runs on the reference matrix)
+        * No scaling constant (We can't assume normality, this is just arbitrary)
+      * Using random genes as markers
+        * Cutoff: None, at threshold 1 all genes are used.

   * Pseudobulk
     * Summing up all transcripts of a sample (Using log-normed counts!
 Done because there is an inherent disconnect between scRNA-seq derived pseudobulk data and actual bulk RNA-seq data, due to drop-outs, etc.
       Therefore, this represents the best case for accuracy.)

   * Deconvolution
     * Using nnls (Simple)
     * Using
       * summed log norm counts for the pseudobulk
-      * averaged log norm counts for the reference
+      * averaged counts for the reference
-    * Transcript predictions computed (Deconvoluted cell type prop * reference matrix)
+    * Transcript predictions computed (Deconvoluted cell type abundance * reference matrix)
-    * Residuals computed as pseudobulk expression - transcript predictions (both min-max transformed, as they are not on the same scale due to the sum vs averaging methodology)
+    * Residuals computed as pseudobulk expression - transcript predictions
       * absolute values (they are supposed to be a measure for bulk expression, and so can’t be negative.
 It’s about the deviation, the sign is not relevant)
-      * Adaptive log normalization procedure (Residuals are of a weird distribution WHY?)
-    * Correlations computed (bulk expr - cancer expr as baseline, bulk expr - residuals as diagnosis, cancer expr - residuals as analysis)
+    * Correlations computed
+      * bulk expr vs. cancer expr: baseline
+      * bulk expr vs. residuals: diagnosis
+      * cancer expr vs. residuals: analysis
-      * All correlates also adaptive log transformed in the same way
+      * All correlates log transformed

 ### Verification

-* Deconvolving with _some sort of_ reference
-  * Using nnls
-  * Only intersect of transcripts (`gene_name`) between reference and bulk
-* Calculating transcript predictions
-  * Reference * cell type prop predictions
-  * Reference adaptive log transformed (see section on simulation)
-    * Transcript predictions are scaled (Need to be on the same scale as bulk expression)
+#### Prediction of an intrinsic categorical variable

-* Calculating residuals
+* PAM50 subtype
-  * Bulk expression - transcript predictions
-* Residuals qc plots
-  * Bulk expression v transcript prediction plot
-  * Bulk expression v residuals plot
+* Performing same deconvolution procedure as during pseudobulk simulation -> obtaining residuals as training data
 * Model training
-  * Currently PAM50 subtype is predicted
-  * Using bulk and split and no-split residuals as predictors
+  * Using TCGA bulk data and residuals (derived from references including and not including cancer) as predictors
+    * [Dimensions of training data]
+    * Filtered to only include "Primary solid Tumor" samples
+  * Pre-training QC:
-  * Doing UMAP as pre-training qc
+    * UMAP
       * Currently not looking good, barely any separation.
-  * Doing heatmaps separated between classes
+    * Heatmaps separated between classes
       * Can’t really say anything, except classes don’t look much different
   * Doing repeated cross-validation (4-fold, 10 repeats, SMOTE up-sampling)
+  * Pre-processing: Decorrelation via PCA, excluding zero variance genes
   * Training SVM, linear kernel
+* Using model accuracy [what exactly] to assess performance

+#### Prediction of a clinical variable

+* Progression free interval [Why?]
+* Training random survival forests
+* Using same sample data as in previous section but filtered to fit survival data
+  * Filtered to only include "Primary solid Tumor" samples
+  * Using unique samples (Multiple tumor samples from the same patient are present in the TCGA data.)
+* Tuning model for best out-of-sample error using fast survival forest fitting via sub-sampling.
+  * Using 200 trees
+* Using optimal parameters to fit a full model.
+* Using reported Harrell's C (1 - model error) to assess performance.

 ## Results